About Me

 - Science outreach: Get the general public more interested in research in machine learning to grow a better understanding of what our current methods look like and where their limitations are.

-⏳I am not very good at keeping this web presence up to date - if there’s no recent news below, it probably means I was busy doing more important things.
+⏳ Last updated: 23 July 2025.
+If there’s no recent news below, it probably means I was busy doing more important things.

 News